-Non-steroidal anti-inflammatories such as Ibuprofen are a type of pain medication.
-Just one or two pills can lead to serious stomach or kidney ulcers, or kidney failure.
+Nonsteroidal anti-inflammatories such as Ibuprofen are a type of pain medication.
+Just one or two pills can lead to severe stomach or kidney ulcers or kidney failure.
 “The only pain pill we ever recommend is aspirin,” says Lee.
 “People think aspirin is the same as Tylenol or Advil, but it’s not.”
 Even so, aspirin should only be administered at the direction of a veterinarian as it can lead to internal bleeding.

-This common over-the-counter pain medication can be devastating to pets.
+This conventional over-the-counter pain medication can be devastating to pets.
 And ingestion often isn’t accidental.
 “Pet owners think because it’s over the counter that it’s safe,” Lee says.
-Acetaminophen ingestion by dogs, however, can lead to liver failure or, in large doses, red blood cell damage.
+Acetaminophen ingestion by dogs can lead to liver failure or, in large doses, red blood cell damage.

-It’s true that antidepressants are prescribed to pets, but Lee says the veterinary versions have a different makeup.
-The human version can actually lead to agitation in dogs.
+Pets are prescribed antidepressants, but Lee says the veterinary versions have a different makeup.
+The human version can lead to agitation in dogs.

 Even minimal ingestion of these drugs can be deadly to dogs.
-Tremors, seizures, elevated body temperatures and heart problems can result.
-Dr. Ahna Brutlag of the Pet Poison Hotline says it’s important to educate children taking these pills: “Make sure your children know how dangerous the pills are for the pets.”
+Tremors, seizures, elevated body temperatures, and heart problems can result.
+Dr. Ahna Brutlag of the Pet Poison Hotline says it’s essential to educate children taking these pills: “Make sure your children know how dangerous the pills are for the pets.”